-Policy SP13 Planning Obligations enables contributions to be sought from developers that will help deliver infrastructure which and the source state of the source s
+Policy SP13 Planning Obligations enables contributions to be sought from developers that will help deliver infrastructure which is necessary to support development.

 Policy GP2 General Development Principles - General Amenity states that development will not be permitted where is has a significant adverse effect on local amenity in terms of noise, disturbance, overbearing, light, odours and air quality.
 Development will not be permitted which is detrimental to the visual amenity.
 Proposals should seek to design out crime and anti-social behaviour, promote inclusion and provide adequate amenity for future occupiers.